 The French and Indian War (1754-1763) was the final military contest between Great Britain and France to determine which country would control most of eastern North America.

-Most of the North American fighting took place in Canada and in the Ohio Country, west of the Appalachian Mountains, where each side was aided by different Native American tribes.
+Most of the fighting in North America took place in Canada and in the Ohio Country, west of the Appalachian Mountains.
+Both the French and British were allied with different Native American Indian tribes.

 Negotiations at the Treaty of Paris in 1763 virtually expelled France from eastern North America and left Great Britain in control of a vast empire inhabited by hostile Natives and coveted by American colonists eager for westward expansion — a recipe for disaster.